Milnor Invariants and Twisted Whitney Towers: Whitney towers

 The order 1 rooted $\sY$-tree $(i,j)$, with a single trivalent vertex and two univalent labels $i$ and $j$, is associated to any Whitney disk $W_{(i,j)}$ pairing intersections between $A_i$ and $A_j$.
 This rooted tree can be thought of as being embedded in $M$, with its trivalent vertex and rooted edge sitting in $W_{(i,j)}$, and its two other edges descending into $A_i$ and $A_j$ as sheet-changing paths.
 (The cyclic orientation at the trivalent vertex of the bracket $(i,j)$ corresponds to an orientation of $W_{(i,j)}$ via a convention described below in \ref{subsec:w-tower-orientations}.)

 Recursively, the rooted tree $(I,J)$ is associated to any Whitney disk $W_{(I,J)}$ pairing intersections between $W_I$ and $W_J$ (see left-hand side of Figure~\ref{WdiskIJandIJKint-fig}); with the understanding that if, say, $I$ is just a singleton $i$, then $W_I$ denotes the order zero surface $A_i$.
-Note that a $W_{(I,J)}$ can be created by a finger move pushing $W_J$ through $W_I$.